ashtonkellis/401-lab-scaffold/README.md

+# 401-Lab-Scaffolding Steps
-# 401-Lab-Scaffolding Steps (Updated on Monday June 25!)
+# Last Update: Monday June 25 @ 9:45 AM

 ## CD into your repo, then copy-paste this block of code into your terminal and the magic will happen
 ```
 mv README.md LAB.md